 Why Doesn’t Anyone Record Squeeze’s Songs?

 Maybe they’re just too quirky.
 Or too complex.
 Or too English in their very-specific references (although Penny Lane and Strawberry Fields were very local places, too).
 Or maybe they never got quite big enough, or weird enough, to achieve “legendary songrwriter” status.
 On balance, let’s just count this among life’s mysteries; and be happy that the often-fractious duo is back.
-Last year, they hit the road in support of their first album of original material in 17(!) years, From the Cradle to the Grave, on the aptly named “The At Odds Couple” tour.
+In 2015, they hit the road in support of their first album of original material in 17(!) years, From the Cradle to the Grave, on the aptly named “The At Odds Couple” tour.

 Their trademarks are all in place – the hooks, the easy humor, the particular harmonies (with Difford’s melodic croak underneath) and Tilbrook’s criminally-underrated guitar playing.
 (Seriously, the dude can absolutely wail and sing simultaneously.
 Don’t try this at home…)

 A new, full-band lineup toured the USA in support of 2017’s “The Knowledge.”
 This is no nostalgia act.
 They’ve inventively reimagined the classics and bring passion and commitment to the new material.
 Plus, the new members are just killer musicians.

 If they ever wander through your neck of the woods, see them.
 Given the band’s intermittent history, who knows when the opportunity will arise again?